WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 The Vietnam History Museum is located in the French Quarter behind the Opera House.

 Now the museum is rather big.
-So we don’t recommend to go through everything, as otherwise you may start to get bored.
+So we don’t recommend going through everything, as otherwise, you may start to get bored.

 The Vietnamese History Museum is divided into several sections: